-Surya Grahan 2018: Time of Partial Solar Eclipse In India
+Surya Grahan 2019: Time of Solar Eclipse In India

-Solar eclipse 2018: How does the solar eclipse affect your eating habits?
+Solar eclipse 2019: How does the solar eclipse affect your eating habits?
+Myths Associated With Eclipse

 There are several myths and belief across the world associated with both solar and lunar eclipse.
 In many communities in India too it is believed that during the time of the eclipse people should refrain from eating food, cook, or drink water and preferably avoid all outdoor activities.
 In yogic practice one is advised to increase the quantity of food with the rise in Sun and reduce the quantity of food in meals with the setting of the Sun, therefore in the temporary absence of the sun rays and light, it is said one should avoid eating very heavy food.